 Location: Geneva, Switzerland, with regular travel

-Start Date: June 2019.
+Start Date: As soon as possible.
 This is a long-term staff position with an initial contract of one year.

 Full/part-time: Full time